 The truly amazing highlight of this book is the altruistic turn it takes in the end (*spoiler alert!*) when the older sister, Rubina, forgives her mother's blind insistence, and her whiny younger sister's selfishness.

-Rubina surprises us with such a generous portion of empathy for her younger sister, that it reminds the reader that kindness, in return for meanness, is definitely the better way.
-Readers feel deep down inside a heightened level of goodness in humanity--a hope that despite injustices paid to a person, one can choose to let go hurt, and turn the other cheek.
+Rubina surprises us with such a generous portion of empathy for her younger sister, that it reminds the reader that kindness, in return for meanness, is simply the better way.
+Readers feel a heightened level of hope for humanity--a sense that despite injustices paid to a person, one can choose to let go of hurt, and turn the other cheek.

 By stepping up out of the cycle of "me-first," by giving back charity instead of revenge--the protagonist in Big Red Lollipop ends the cycle of anger, and lifts everyone up.
-I can't give enough praise for this book.
+I can't praise this book enough.